 Diabetes mellitus (DM), or simply diabetes, is a group of metabolic disorders in which blood sugar levels remain high for long periods of time.
 This occurs when there are insufficient levels of insulin produced in the body or the body isn’t responding properly to this hormone.
 To learn more about the nature, management and types of the disease please read our article on Feline Diabetes Mellitus.

 In our research project, we are specifically focused on feline Type 2 diabetes, or Insulin Resistant Diabetes.
 This is the most common form of feline diabetes and it closely resembles the human Type 2 DM.
 Sadly, both in humans and cats , the prevalence of this disease has been drastically increasing over the recent years.
 The development of Type 2 DM is influenced by a number of factors, but we are launching this initiative to aid the research of the genetic risk factors associated with this disease in cats.

 In light of this, we are specifically looking for some marvelous furry friends diagnosed with Type 2 Diabetes Mellitus to join our program!
 All the cats who are accepted into our program will receive a FREE Basepaws CatKit and a lifetime subscription to all the upcoming updates to the DNA report.
+We are currently accepting applications from USA and Canada.
 To be accepted, your cat is required to meet the following criteria:

 - Your cat must be at least 7 years of age

 - Your cat must have been diagnosed with Type 2 DM at least one year ago

 - Your cat is currently prescribed insulin

 - Your cat had a Fructosamine evaluation completed within the last year

 - You must be willing to complete a survey about your cat’s physical traits

 - Your cat cannot be diagnosed with Acromegaly